 So I ask Zoe what happened between her and Nathan before we were broken up, and she gives me some PR-laden “I was probably getting emotionally closer to him than appropriate.
 Right at the end of things with us.”

 Okay: some context here regarding “at the end of things with us.”
-Right at “the end of things with us” she stood me up a bunch of times during the travel-free month’s worth of time we were looking forward to spending together, as a result of which I had my first ever panic attack [April 29th], because I was worried the one person I’d ever managed to fall in love with might be breaking up with me for some reason I couldn’t figure out.
+Right at “the end of things with us” she canceled the game we were co-developing and stood me up a bunch of times during the travel-free month’s worth of time we were looking forward to spending together, as a result of which I had my first ever panic attack [April 29th], because I was worried the one person I’d ever managed to fall in love with might be breaking up with me for some reason I couldn’t figure out.
 When I related these worries to Zoe, she assured me the relationship wasn’t in danger and that she loved me and was even happy that I cared enough to worry.
 This was part of a fun little emergent two player power / head game she decided to play with me.
 The gist of the rules seemed to be as follows:

 - If boyfriend relates observations that lead to a correct belief, girlfriend is to make up false reason to explain observations.
 If boyfriend backs down, girlfriend wins.